dianamoreira/thefuck/ArchSW-docs/REPORT.md

   - **_logs.py_** - deals with internal errors.
   - **_const.py_** - initializes through global variables the default options.
   - **_exceptions.py_** - displays an error message when the user enters a command that is not found.

+### Physical View

+This view, also known as **Deployment View**, is concerned with the topology of software components on the physical layer, as well as the physical connections between them.
+Makes the mapping the software to the hardware.

+For this system, we'll use the [deployment diagram](http://www.agilemodeling.com/artifacts/deploymentDiagram.htm) to show what hardware components ("nodes") exist, what software components ("artifacts") run on each node, and how the different pieces are connected.

+### Scenarios

+The use cases or scenarios, as it is also known, connects all the views described above.

+In this view we can analyze the sequences of interactions between objects (in this case the user), and between the different processes.
+It helps to identify architectural elements and illustrate and validate the architecture design.
+It also helps the architect during the architecture design.

+For this system, we'll use the [use case diagrams](http://www.agilemodeling.com/artifacts/useCaseDiagram.htm) to represent a user's interaction with the system, showing the relationship between the user and the different use cases.